jgyy/fcc-scrape/placeholder.md

 ---
-id: 5d660a32e0696bdec46938d5
+id: 5d6616d8e0696bdec46938d6
-title: Part 23
+title: Part 24
 challengeType: 0
-dashedName: part-23
+dashedName: part-24
 ---

 # --description--

-Right after the `onclick` properties are updated, change the `innerText` property of `text` to "You enter the store."
+At the end of the current code, add three new empty functions called `buyHealth`, `buyWeapon`, and `goTown`.
+After this step, you can test out the game by clicking the "Go to store" button.

 # --hints--